How Much Does Skylight Installation Cost in 2026?

 Light shaft cost: $1,000-$3,000+

-If your room has a vaulted ceiling that goes right up to the roof deck, you skip this cost entirely -- the skylight mounts directly and no shaft is needed.
+If your room has a vaulted ceiling that goes right up to the roof deck, you skip this cost entirely — the skylight mounts directly and no shaft is needed.

-3. Structural Modifications
+3. Structural Reframing

 4. Flashing Kit